jessasq/azure-docs/articles/active-directory/saas-apps/vonage-provisioning-tutorial.md

 # Tutorial: Configure Vonage for automatic user provisioning

 This tutorial describes the steps you need to perform in both Vonage and Azure Active Directory (Azure AD) to configure automatic user provisioning.
-When configured, Azure AD automatically provisions and de-provisions users and groups to [Vonage](https://www.vonage.com/) using the Azure AD Provisioning service.
+When configured, Azure AD automatically provisions and de-provisions users to [Vonage](https://www.vonage.com/) using the Azure AD Provisioning service.
 For important details on what this service does, how it works, and frequently asked questions, see [Automate user provisioning and deprovisioning to SaaS applications with Azure Active Directory](../app-provisioning/user-provisioning.md).

 ## Capabilities Supported